guaix-ucm/licaplot/README.md

 * `lica-tessw`.
 Process TESS-W data from LICA optical test bench.
 * `lica-photod`.
 Plot and export LICA photodiodes spectral response curves.
 * `lica-hama`.
 Build LICA's Hamamtsu S2281-04 photodiode spectral response curve in ECSV format to be used for other calibration purposes elsewhere.
-* `lica-osi` = Build LICA's OSI PIN-10D photodiode spectral response curve un ECSV format to be used for other calibration purposes elsewhere.
+* `lica-osi` = Build LICA's OSI PIN-10D photodiode spectral response curve in ECSV format to be used for other calibration purposes elsewhere.
 * `lica-ndf`.
-Build Spectral reponse for LICA's Optical Bench Neutral Density Filters.
+Build Spectral response for LICA's Optical Bench Neutral Density Filters.
- `lica-plot`.
+* `lica-plot`.
 Very simple plot utility to plot CSV/ECSV files.
+* `lica-eclip`.
+Reduce & plot the data taken from solar eclipse glasses.

 Every command listed (and subcommands) con be described with `-h | --help`